nitinvwaran/UrbanSound8K-audio-classification-with-ResNet/README.md

 # UrbanSound8K Audio Classification and Speech Command Dataset Classification with ResNet-18

 This project aims to classify the environmental sounds from the UrbanSound8K dataset, using a ResNet-18 architecture. <br />
-In addition, single-word vocal signals are also classified using the ResNet-18 architecture. <br />
+In addition, speech command dataset is also classified using the ResNet-18 architecture. <br />

 **URBANSOUND8K DATASET** <br /> <br />